steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
 #### Lambda

 #### Vector

 Issues
+    Creata test scene with multipl objects.
+    Remove the NormalMap comet trail.
-    Can the DepthBufferViewer and NormalMapViewer share a common base class?
+    Can the DepthBufferViewer and NormalMapViewer share a common base class? is anti-aliasing enabled?
+    Convert tabs to spaces in shaders.

     Share common methods between DepthBuffers and NormalMaps: getModelVertexIndices